Will we really see whales?

 When is the best time of year for watching whales?

 Our success rates vary throughout the year.
 Southern Resident Killer Whales are consistently sighted April through November.
-Humpbacks sightings have increased steadily over the last 10 years and now we enjoy the opportunity to spot them at almost any time of the year (although the vast majority of sightings occur in August through to December).
-Gray Whales are occasional visitors throughout the year as they transit seasonally, with a small number that take up residence in our waters.
-Transient Orcas can be sighted at any time during the year as they come to our waters to hunt marine mammals, particularly seals and sea lions.
-Most summer days we also know where to find Minke Whales.
+Humpback whale sightings have increased steadily over the last 10 years and now we enjoy the opportunity to spot them at almost any time of the year (although the vast majority of sightings occur in August through December).
+Gray whales are occasional visitors throughout the year as they transit seasonally, with a small number that take up residence in our waters.
+Transient Killer Whales can be sighted at any time during the year as they come to our waters to hunt marine mammals, particularly seals and sea lions.
+Most summer days we also know where to find minke whales.

-Between November and May we spend time looking for Killer Whales, seals, sea lions & porpoises.
-We have a 50-75% success rate of finding whales in the winter months.
+Between November and May we spend time looking for killer whales, seals, sea lions & porpoises.
+We have a success rate better than 75% of finding whales in the winter months.